This thread has been locked.

 Q: When I download my code, where is it programmed?
 Internal or external flash memory?

-A: The CC13xx/CC26xx is a flash based wireless MCU with 128kB of in-system programmable flash memory.
+A: The CC13xx/CC26xx is a flash based wireless MCU with 128kB or 352kB of in-system programmable flash memory.
 All code downloaded / programmed by a supported IDE or SmartRF Flash Programmer 2 (CC26x0 only) or the Uniflash Standalone Flash Programmer (all CC13xx/CC26xx devices) resides in and executes from internal flash memory.
 Some development kits feature an optional serial flash memory component connected via SPI.
 This external flash is to support firmware upgrade using TI's custom Over-the-Air Download (OAD) profile, which, when used with a software boot image manager, allows for updating the internal memory contents.
 It is not possible to execute firmware from external memory devices.
 For more details on the OAD profile, please see the CC2640 BLE OAD User's Guide article on the TI BLE Wiki.
 Please note that the MCU cannot directly execute code from external memory.

 A: Most reference projects in the CC254x SDK have been ported to CC2640.
 Please refer to CC2640 BLE SW Developer’s Guide porting section for additional information on porting.
 Although most of the BLE-Stack APIs have remained the same, the amount of porting effort required will vary depending on the complexity of the existing application.